symfony/symfony-docs/messenger.rst

     # remove a message without retrying it
     $ php bin/console messenger:failed:remove 20

-If the messages fails again, it will be re-sent back to the failure transport due to the normal `retry rules <Retries & Failures>`_.
+If the message fails again, it will be re-sent back to the failure transport due to the normal `retry rules <Retries & Failures>`_.
 Once the max retry has been hit, the message will be discarded permanently.